jtlunaSB/MNL_Codebook/CodeBook.md

 ---

+## Transactions

+**Definition**: A purposeful exchange of a quantity for _anything_.
+(E.g. leveling-up in many games requires spending materials to increases characters' level; many mobile games use 'gems' or similar paid/premium currency to exchange for various items).
+Transactions **do not** include freely-given quantities which refresh on a known cycle (E.g. Once-per-day free loot-box pulls in some video games)

+---

+---

 ## Rewards

 In game markers or progression marker gained from an activity that brings about positive feelings and reinforces behaviors